3meters/proxibase/readme.md

 Returns sorted by name lower case ascending, age decending

     ?limit=30
 Returns only the first 30 records.
+Default 100.
 Max 1000.

     ?skip=1000
 Skip the first 1000 records.
 Use in conjection with sort and limit to provide paging.